 The term “Ranch” and “farm” are sometimes used synonymously, even though they are different types of properties.
 Ranches are different from farms in that they primarily produce livestock, while farms primarily produce crops.
 While crops can also be grown on ranches, ranch properties typically come with far more acres for animals to graze.
 Similar to farmland, you should make sure that you have experience running a ranch or skilled employees to run the property for you.
-Otherwise, you might have a hard time getting the property functioning, and you will see a negative return
+Otherwise, you might have a hard time getting the property functioning, and you will see a negative return in your investment.

 If you plan on using your land purchase for commercial development, you should look for commercial land, since they are generally located in commercial zones.
 This way, you can begin building quickly.
 Generally, the type and size of commercial land can be more expensive, depending on location.
 Land for commercial use often produces a great return on investment.

 As the name suggests, recreational land is used for recreational activities, like fishing, hunting, hiking, or other outdoor recreations.
 Recreational land is usually zoned as seasonally residential, meaning that you will not be able to construct a permanent residence on this land without rezoning.
 However, if you are only trying to build a hunting cabin or seasonal vacation spot, then this is a good alternative for you.